Projects

 You can watch over 120 artists book films from Book Artists from around the world.

-Artist printmaker, Hayes is currently developing a limited edition set of photographic printed works made with the alternative photographic print technique - PHOTOPOLYMER GRAVURE A boxed set of prints from the still photography shot during the Installation - for record and documentation.
-Contact artists for curatorial Info.
+Artist printmaker, Hayes is currently developing a limited edition set of photographic printed works made with the alternative photographic print technique - PHOTOPOLYMER GRAVURE.

 PHOTOGRAPHIC STILL © Bev Hayes / Gaby B Cárdenas JULY 2020